aXeeDENt/Web_Manual_Testing/E-Commerce Web/Amazon/Test Plan.md

 **Step 4**: Load Testing - verification of how fast is load speed for several pages and actions on the website

-**Step 5** Localization Testing - verification of posibility to change the country and region, verification of translation of basic text lines on different languages, verification of money currency and measurement systems.
+**Step 5** Localization Testing - verification of posibility to change the country and region, verification of translation of basic text lines on different languages, verification of money currency and measurement systems

-**Step 6** Accessibility Testing - verification if application works properly and satisfies needs of all people, including those with disabilities.
+**Step 6** Accessibility Testing - verification if application works properly and satisfies needs of all people, including those with disabilities

 ## Item pass/fail criteria
 **Pass**: the application works as it is expeted